ChrstphrHll/npc_gen/students/Iasono Ynshael.md

 ---
 ### Description
 - 1st year Gnome Druid in Jettenia
-- frizzy grey hair that's put up in a large bun, Amber eyes, and Brown skin
+- short wavy auburn hair that's well kept, Amber eyes, and Brown skin
 - Is Self-sufficent and Unrealistic, and has Live and Let Live as their ideal

 ### Organizations